 Simon Phillips

 I had no idea how much influence Simon Phillips had on me until just recently.
-I’m not a fan of drum solos (at all), but in my opinion his are the most unique.
+I’m not a fan of drum solos (at all), but in my opinion his are unique.
 I stumbled across one that lead me down a rabbit hole of research.
-Simon has worked with rock bands and artists including Jeff Beck, Michael Schenker, Nik Kershaw, Mike Oldfield, Judas Priest, Mike Rutherford, Tears for Fears, 10cc and The Who.
+Simon has worked with many rock bands and artists including Jeff Beck, Michael Schenker, Nik Kershaw, Mike Oldfield, Judas Priest, Mike Rutherford, Tears for Fears, 10cc and The Who.
 After Jeff Porcaro’s death in 1992, he became part of the world-famous rock band Toto.
 Toto happens to be one of my all-time favorite bands and one I learned to play the drums to.
-I could never get it just right and now I know why.
 While the late, great Jeff Porcaro will forever be remembered as one of the greatest, more innovative drummers of all time, Toto could not have had a more notable replacement than Simon Phillips.

-Listen to some of Simon’s numerous other YouTube videos and I think you’ll discover his genius just as I have.
+Listen to some of Simon’s numerous other YouTube videos and I think you’ll discover what makes him stand out.

 https://www.simon-phillips.com/